-If the Civil Rights Coordinator is the subject of the grievance, the student should contact the Student Help line at (800) 874 0255 or via email at StudentServices@zenith.org the Student Helpline, in consultation with the appropriate compliance team member, will provide guidance to the student for initiating and submitting their grievance in writing to StudentServices@zenith.org.
+If the Civil Rights Coordinator is the subject of the grievance, the student should contact the Student Help line at (800) 874-0255 or via email at StudentServices@ecmc.org.
+The Student Helpline, in consultation with the appropriate compliance team member, will provide guidance to the student for initiating and submitting their grievance in writing to StudentServices@ecmc.org.